Appointments

 House visits are only available for patients who are housebound because of illness or disability.

-If you need a home visit, you can help us by calling reception before 10am.
+If you need a home visit, you can help us by completing a PATCHs online form or calling our reception team before 10:30am.

 A doctor may phone you back as it may be that your problem can be dealt with by telephone advice, or that it would be more appropriate to send a nurse, or indeed arrange a hospital attendance.